 Relocating your Schwinn 130 is easy peasy.
 With its levelers and transport wheels, you won’t break a sweat moving your bike.

-You can also change your desired metric units, like miles or kilometers.
+You can also change your desired metric units between miles or kilometers.

 The biggest downside to the console is that it isn’t backlit, which can make it difficult to see in low-lit rooms.

-Since it comes with a USB port, you can easily charge your phones and other devices as you exercise.
-It has a media shelf to hold your devices, be it a smartphone, a tablet, or an MP3 player.
+It does have a media shelf to hold your devices though, be it a smartphone, a tablet, or an MP3 player.

 They remain steady while you’re using the bike so you need not worry about your devices falling off.
 This makes it convenient for you to watch or read from your seat.